nav

 Section titled “Live demo — same nav, hides on scroll-down”Identical pill styling, only the current indicator (no hover indicator) and an aa-nav="hide change" modifier so it slides up off-screen when you scroll down and returns on scroll-up.
 Once you're past 100px the is-scrolled class kicks in too.

-aa-nav="hide change" — default aa-distance="1.5" clears any drop-shadow.
+aa-nav="hide change" — the default aa-intensity="1" already slides the nav to -150%, which clears any drop-shadow.
 The current indicator carries aa-duration="0.45" + aa-ease="power3.out".

 overview